 The reality most apps discover too late

-Many teams fall into the “start simple” trap.
+Whether you go traditional or vibe-coded, most teams fall into the same “start simple” trap.
 The logic seems obvious: “We’ll build a basic landing page, test it, then add features as needed.”

 The result?
 Most of the time is spent on infrastructure and bug fixes, not on optimizing acquisition or running experiments.